Generalized symmetry superalgebras: Introduction

 In this paper, we generalize all the above symmetry superalgebras and their extensions to include all the hidden symmetries generated by geometric Killing spinors on manifolds they can be defined which exhaust all the possibilities.
 In that way, the algebraic structure of the hidden symmetries and geometric Killing spinors can be constructed for a given manifold admitting not only isometries but also the KY form generalizations of them.
 We show that the $p$-form Dirac currents of geometric Killing spinors correspond to special KY forms and special closed conformal KY (CCKY) forms which satisfy some special integrability conditions.
 The even or odd degree character of these forms are dependent on the spinor inner product defined on the manifold and the real or imaginary character of the geometric Killing spinor.
 We also prove that the CKY bracket defined in \cite{Ertem3} is the natural Lie algebra bracket for the special KY and special CCKY forms.
 We construct the symmetry operators of geometric Killing spinors which are relevant on all manifolds by using special KY and special CCKY forms.
 We finally show that all of these constructions together form superalgebra structures which correspond to the generalizations of symmetry superalgebras for all manifolds admitting geometric Killing spinors although they are not Lie superalgebras in general.
 The superalgebra structure is defined for all dimensions in the case that the even part of the superalgebra consists of special odd KY forms and special even CCKY forms.
 However, if the even part of the superalgebra is the Lie algebra of special even KY forms and special odd CCKY forms, then the generalized symmetry superalgebra is defined only in even dimensions.
 The brackets of the superalgebra structures in two different cases are slightly different from each other.
 We also demonstrate the structure of these generalized symmetry superalgebras on the examples of weak $G_2$ and nearly K\"{a}hler manifolds.

 The paper is organized as follows.
-In Section 2, it is proved that the $p$-form Dirac currents of geometric Killing spinors correspond to special KY and special CCKY forms.
-The construction of the Lie algebra structure for the special KY and special CCKY forms is given in Section 3.
-The symmetry operators of geometric Killing spinors constructed out of special KY and special CCKY forms are the subject of Section 4.
-Section 5, includes the theorems proving the generalizations of symmetry superalgebras including all the hidden symmetries of a manifold.
-The examples of generalized symmetry superalgebras for weak $G_2$ and nearly K\"{a}hler manifolds are given in Section 6.
-Section 7 concludes the paper.
+In Section 2, basic definitions and formulas are given and in Section 3, it is proved that the $p$-form Dirac currents of geometric Killing spinors correspond to special KY and special CCKY forms.
+The construction of the Lie algebra structure for the special KY and special CCKY forms is given in Section 4.
+The symmetry operators of geometric Killing spinors constructed out of special KY and special CCKY forms are the subject of Section 5.
+Section 6, includes the theorems proving the generalizations of symmetry superalgebras including all the hidden symmetries of a manifold.
+The examples of generalized symmetry superalgebras for weak $G_2$ and nearly K\"{a}hler manifolds are given in Section 7.
+Section 8 concludes the paper.